 Once you get your first user comment, that spark you had turn into a small fire.
 Once you get your first subscriber you don’t know, that small fire gets more power.
 Once you have 500 visitors per month you’re well on your way.
 It just keeps growing in front of you and it can feel like a mini miracle at times.

 It’s up to you to figure out what you want your blog to be about.
 Sometimes your main topic may change depending on the feedback you get (or lack of feedback).
 We need to create a brainstorming list of all the possible blog posts we could write about.

 Don’t get hung up on sexy titles.
 You don’t have to know what exactly you’d say in the post.
-Just sit down and don’t stop until you have 50 blog post ideas written on paper (you can write them in your computer, but I find that pen to paper is much more effective for brainstorming).
+Just sit down and don’t stop until you have 50 blog post ideas written on paper (I find that pen to paper is most effective for brainstorming).

-This list will be your savior on days when you don’t feel like writing, but know it’s been a while and you’re losing visitors by not writing and keeping that consistency.
-Or days when you just have writer’s block and can’t think of a single good idea.
+This list will be your savior on days when you don’t feel like writing but know it’s been a while and you’re losing visitors by not posting and keeping that consistency, or days when you just have writer’s block and can’t think of a single good idea.
 I suggest sitting down and doing this exercise every 3-4 months.